navipartner/docs/content/en/docs/retail/pos_academy/configuration/posting_profile/index.md

 ---
-title: "Set up POS Posting Profile "
+title: "Configure POS Posting Setup"
-description: "Each POS unit can have a different set of posting rules which are set up in the POS Posting Profile administrative section."
+description: "The POS Posting Setup defines how the receipts for cash and other payment methods are posted in the General Ledger or Sub-Ledgers in the system. "
 lead: ""
 date: 2023-08-04T13:01:05+02:00
 lastmod: 2023-08-04T13:01:05+02:00